sorbet/sorbet/website/docs/tenum.md

 Now we can use the type `DayOfWeek` for "any day of the week" or the types `Weekday` & `Weekend` in places where only one specific enum is allowed.

-There are a couple limitations with this approach.
+There are a couple limitations with this approach:

 1. Sorbet doesn't allow calling methods on `T::Enum` when we have a value of type `DayOfWeek`.
 Since it's an interface, only the methods defined that